barsoom/gridlook/README.md

   * The history is not truncated (unless you truncate it yourself)
   * Filtering on an address is a GET with a query parameter, so you can link from internal systems
+  * Shows more useful information if you follow some conventions

 Uses [gridhook](https://github.com/injekt/gridhook) to parse the events.